jayala-29/DSC235-Data-Science-for-Cybersecurity/README.md

 - 6 discussion board assignments, worth 3% each and due before the following lecture

-- Active responses to multiple posts may bump grade up at the end depending on where you stand, though not required
+- Active responses to multiple posts may bump grade up at the end depending on where you stand

 10% Peer Review (two instances)